The type of pot you choose can increase your chances of successfully growing your new houseplant!

 Pick a Pot with Drainage Holes

-I have found that decorative pots with attached saucers look nice, but are more difficult to remove excess water because these pots often have only one small drainage hole.
+For example, I have found that decorative pots with attached saucers look nice, but are more difficult to remove excess water because these pots often have only one small drainage hole on one side of the pot.

-As such, I always buy pots with removable saucers now.
+Because of this, I try to purchase pots with removable saucers and ample-sized drainage holes.
 Then I can easily take the saucer where excess water has collected and dump it out.

-Bigger drainage holes or a larger number of drainage holes provide more opportunity for water to drain and less of a chance for the soil to stay wet for too long of a time.
+Bigger drainage holes or a larger number of drainage holes provide more opportunity for water to drain and less of a chance for the potting mix to stay wet for too long of a time.

 Pick a Pot with the Material that Suits You and Your Plant’s Needs